ppeetteerrs/obsidian-zola/README.md

 - Be Fancy: All text field settings in `netlify.toml` (e.g. `LANDING_TITLE`) supports HTML syntax.
 And I added `Animate.css` + `Hover.css` + `CSShake` for those of you who want to add a personal touch~

 **Step 4: Issues & Feature Requests**
-- If you encounter any issues, just post in the `Issues` tab.
+- If you encounter any issues, first refer to [Config+FAQ](https://github.com/ppeetteerrs/obsidian-zola/blob/main/CONFIG.md).
+If still unsolved, just post in the `Issues` tab.
 It would be good to include a copy of the error log found in the Netlify panel if the issue is related to deployment.
 - If you have any feature request, do post an issue also.
 However, please this repo is intended as a one-file setup.
 Advanced features / detailed configurability will not be supported unless it is wanted by most users.
 However, I can provide help for you to implement a fork that suits your needs 🥂.

 # Example Site